lborodaevAMS/k8s_hackathon/exercise_1/README.md

 3. Insider the container, modify `sudoers` on the host file system to allow your non-privileged user invoke `sudo` action without password.

 4. Exit the container and validate that your previously non-privileged user is now a sudoer without a password.
+Congratulatons with a nice privilege escalation attack!

 # Appendix A: Helper commands